karatelabs/karate/README.md

 And set authToken.projectId = response.projects[0].projectId;
 ```

-The above example actually makes two HTTP requests - the first is a standard 'sign-in' POST and then (for illustrative purposes) another HTTP call (a GET) is made for retrieving a list of projects for the signed-in user, the first one is 'chosen' and added to the returned 'auth token' JSON object.
+The above example actually makes two HTTP requests - the first is a standard 'sign-in' POST and then (for illustrative purposes) another HTTP call (a GET) is made for retrieving a list of projects for the signed-in user, and the first one is 'selected' and added to the returned 'auth token' JSON object.

 So you get the picture, any kind of complicated 'sign-in' flow can be scripted and re-used.

+> If the second HTTP call above expects headers to be set by `my-headers.js` - which in turn depends on the `authToken` variable being updated, you will need to duplicate the line `* configure headers = read('classpath:my-headers.js')` from the 'caller' feature here as well.
+The above example does not use [shared scope](#shared-scope), which means that the variables in the 'calling' (parent) feature are not shared by the 'called' `my-signin.feature`.
+The use of `call` (or [`callonce`](#callonce)) *without* a `def` is the recommended pattern for implementing re-usable authentication setup flows, and refer to this example (especially the comments) to understand how 'shared-scope' can simplify things: [`call-updates-config.feature`](karate-demo/src/test/java/demo/headers/call-updates-config.feature) | [`common.feature`](karate-demo/src/test/java/demo/headers/common.feature).

 Do look at the documentation and example for [`configure headers`](#configure-headers) also as it goes hand-in-hand with `call`.
 In the above example, the end-result of the `call` to `my-signin.feature` resulted in the `authToken` variable being initialized.
 Take a look at how the [`configure headers`](#configure-headers) example uses the `authToken` variable.